rcsoccersim/manual/source/coach.rst

 where MIN and MAX are unsigned integers denoting the earliest and latest supported version of CLang, respectively.
 Clients that do not send such a message will not receive coach messages.
-The server is able to determine the version number of coach messages and will filter out any messages that are not supported by the player.
+The server can determine the version number of coach messages and will filter out any messages that are not supported by the player.
 If a message has been filtered out, the players will receive

 * **(hear TIME online_coach_left|right (unsupported_clang))**

-The coach will receive a message for each player which informs it about the supported
+The coach will receive a message from each player that informs it about the supported
 versions:

 * **(clang (ver (PLAYER_NAME) MIN MAX))**